usnistgov/dastard/doc/DASTARD.md

 2. An RPC connection handler.
 Creates a listener on tcp port 5500 (see `global_config.go` for where this is set) with `net.Listen("tcp", 5500)` and then waits for connections with `listener.Accept()`.
-When received, a new goroutine is launched where codec is created by `jsonrpc.NewServerCodec(...)` and we attempt to handle all RPC requests by calling `server.ServeRequest(codec)` repeatedly until it errors.
+When a connection is received, the handler launches a new goroutine, a codec is created by `jsonrpc.NewServerCodec(...)`, and we attempt to handle all RPC requests by calling `server.ServeRequest(codec)` repeatedly until it errors.
 These requests are configured (before the listen step) to be forwarded to the `sourceControl` or `mapServer` objects, as appropriate.